External Resources

 - None

-- Use no configured source when using a single engine instance to get started with StreamSets, or when your pipelines do not require external resources.
+- Use no configured source when using a single engine instance to get started with IBM StreamSets, or when your pipelines do not require external resources.

 - Archive file